Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Sample description

 An alternate approach is to use theoretical predictions about the properties of the first galaxies to modify astrophysical parameters, then to use stellar population synthesis codes to turn those parameters into template sets.
 For example, because the cosmic microwave background temperature at $z > 7$ exceeds temperatures in galactic star-forming regions, the IMF is expected to be bottom-lighter than previously assumed \citep{10.1093/mnras/sty2123,Sneppen_2022,Steinhardt_2023}.
-Similarly, an unconstrained fit often produces stellar populations or other features of the SED which must be older than the presumed age of the Universe under the standard $\Lambda$CDM cosmological paradigm \citep{Steinhardt_2024}.
-Thus, limited template sets have been constructed which are constrained to remain consistent with $\Lambda$CDM (\texttt{BlSFH}, \texttt{CaSFH}, \texttt{S23}, \citep{Brammer_2008, Steinhardt_2023}). \texttt{T22} has taken a similar approach, adjusting population synthesis parameters to better represent high-redshift populations, with a "bursty" SFH and generally younger stellar populations (\citep{Turner}, private communication).
+Similarly, an unconstrained fit often produces stellar populations or other features of the SED that must be older than the presumed age of the universe under the standard $\Lambda$CDM cosmological paradigm \citep{Steinhardt_2024}.
+Thus, limited template sets have been constructed that are constrained to remain consistent with $\Lambda$CDM (\texttt{BlSFH}, \texttt{CaSFH}, \texttt{S23}; \citealt{Brammer_2008, Steinhardt_2023}). \texttt{T22} has taken a similar approach, adjusting population synthesis parameters to better represent high-redshift populations, with a "bursty" SFH and generally younger stellar populations (Turner 2024 priv. comm.).

 Another approach is to derive spectra from the properties of the first galaxies from numerical simulations.
-Here, template sets are intended to be representative of the properties of a wide array of simulated galaxies, while avoiding the inclusion of properties which are uncharacteristic of simulated results.
+Here, template sets are intended to be representative of the properties of a wide array of simulated galaxies, while avoiding the inclusion of properties that are uncharacteristic of simulated results.
 This approach has been taken by \citep{Larson_2023}, with the goal of producing bluer templates to better match observations at high-redshift.
-These bluer spectra are added to a previous template "tweak\_fsps\_QSF\_v12\_v3" (\texttt{TwSPS}) \citep{Brammer_2008}. \texttt{TwSPS} is also added as a control sample, since \texttt{L23} is an extension to this template set.
+These bluer spectra are added to a previous template "tweak\_fsps\_QSF\_v12\_v3" \citep[\texttt{TwSPS};][]{Brammer_2008}. \texttt{TwSPS} was also added as a control sample since \texttt{L23} is an extension to this template set.

-Finally, a template originally developed for lower redshift, "eazy\_v1.3" \citep{Brammer_2008}, is included as a control sample.
+Finally, a template originally developed for lower redshift, "eazy\_v1.3" \citep{Brammer_2008}, was included as a control sample.
 No modifications have been made to tune this template set to the properties of high-redshift galaxies.
 Thus, it is expected that if the differences are significant, this lower redshift template set should perform relatively poorly.